 The Sikh Coalition

-The Sikh Coalition presents Sikhism as a monolithic, distinct, independent religion – like Abrahamic man-made religions disregarding the Sikhs Gurus worship of Hindu Gods and Goddesses like Devi and Lakshmi.
+The Sikh Coalition presents Sikhism as a monolithic, distinct, independent religion – like Abrahamic religions disregarding the Sikh Guru’s worship of Hindu Gods and Goddesses like Devi and Lakshmi.

 George Soros also very famously said

 In 2023, The Sikh Coalition came out in support of Khalistani fugitive Amritpal Singh Sandhu.
-Amritpal Singh had said that despite having an Indian passport he doesn’t consider himself Indian citizen and that “The idea of Khalistan is so pure, it’s idea is the raj of Khalistan”.
-Amritpal also said “Sikhs have their aspirations and Hindus have theirs, while they [Hindus] can freely talk about theirs, we can’t.
+Amritpal Singh had said that despite having an Indian passport, he doesn’t consider himself an Indian citizen and that “The idea of Khalistan is so pure, it’s idea is the raj of Khalistan”.
+Amritpal also said, “Sikhs have their aspirations and Hindus have theirs, while they [Hindus] can freely talk about theirs, we can’t.
 So, I firmly believe that the Khalistan movement can’t be stopped from flourishing”.

-In 2023 Seattle anti-caste discrimination bill brought in by radical communist Council member Kshama Iyengar Sawant, The Sikh Coalition joined anti-Hindu forces to pass the bill.
-The Sikh Coalition has also supported California caste discrimination bill brought in by Afghan Senator Aisha Wahab.
+In 2023 Seattle’s anti-caste discrimination bill was brought in by radical communist Council member Kshama Iyengar Sawant, The Sikh Coalition joined anti-Hindu forces to pass the bill.
+The Sikh Coalition has also supported the California caste discrimination bill brought in by Afghan Senator Aisha Wahab.

-In 2022, The Sikh Coalition introduced a resolution at New Jersey Senate to commemorate and condemn “India’s state-sponsored violence of 1984 against Sikhs as genocide”.
-The contents of the bill is problematic.
-As per Justice Nanavati Commission Enquiry on anti-Sikh riots victims in Delhi was 2,146 persons and 586 persons were said to have been killed in other parts of the country during that period.
-The resolution of The Sikh Coalition states a number at 30,000 and gives no evidence how they arrived at that figure.
-The second issue with the resolution is that Indian states of Maharashtra, Tamil Nadu, Uttarakhand, Jharkand, Chhattisgarh, Telangana Tripura are mentioned where violence against Sikhs took place.
+In 2022, The Sikh Coalition introduced a resolution at the New Jersey Senate to commemorate and condemn “India’s state-sponsored violence of 1984 against Sikhs as genocide”.
+The contents of the bill are problematic.
+As per Justice Nanavati Commission’s Enquiry on anti-Sikh riots victims in Delhi, 2,146 persons and 586 persons were said to have been killed in other parts of the country during that period.
+The resolution of The Sikh Coalition states a number at 30,000 and gives no evidence of how they arrived at that figure.
+The second issue with the resolution is that the Indian states of Maharashtra, Tamil Nadu, Uttarakhand, Jharkhand, Chhattisgarh, and Telangana Tripura are mentioned where violence against Sikhs took place.
 There is no record of violence against Sikhs in those states while Jharkhand, Chhattisgarh, Telangana and Uttarakhand didn’t exist as separate states in 1984.

 Since 2021, The Sikh Coalition has been recommending India be placed under ‘Countries of Particular Concern’ for being “engaged in or tolerated systematic, ongoing, and egregious violations of religious freedom.”
 They also claim Sikhs are being persecuted in India even though India has had a Sikh Prime Minister, President, Governors, Chief Ministers, Cabinet Ministers, Army Chiefs, doctors, engineers, lawyers, sports team captains, actors, singers, etc.